-The tyres are mostly what came out of the crate or all-road (trail), like Mitas E-07 (above).
+The tyres are all-road (trail), like Mitas E-07.
 As long as it stays dry (rain is rare) and you ride appropriately, they’re fine for what we do because the 310s don’t have to power to break away.
 Some of the bigger bikes may also have what I call ‘road tyres’ (Anakee, Tourance, etc); some have do-it-all knobblies.
 All bikes have engine- and handlebar guards, tail racks and some have bar risers.
 And now they’re mostly tubeless which greatly eases puncture repairs.

 13. What happens if I scratch or damage a bike?